premolab/gans_sampling/README.md

 [ ] Put Adaptive i-SIR in pipeline from flow and adaptive_mc files [ ] Implement examples as in SA MCMC

-To complete while we advance to NeurIPS !! :)
+To complete while we advance to ICLR !! :)